Killing of Linda Agostini: Secret police file

+Body moved

+In 1942, her body was transferred to police headquarters where it remained until 1944.
 Several names were suggested for the identity of the dead woman, among them Anna Philomena Morgan and Linda Agostini.
 Both women were missing, both bore a likeness to the Pyjama Girl and both were of the right age.
 However, New South Wales police satisfied themselves that neither of the missing women was the Pyjama Girl and she remained unidentified.

 Arrest and conviction of Tony Agostini

 In 1944, ten years after the body had been discovered, the forensic evidence was re-examined and the dental analysis of the victim was matched to Agostini.

 Tony Agostini had recently returned to Sydney after being held in internment camps at Orange, Hay and Loveday from 1940 to 1944 due to his nationalist sympathies.
 The police commissioner, William MacKay, who had known him before the war when he worked as a waiter at the restaurant that MacKay frequented, interviewed him.
 Noticing that he seemed to be in a nervous state, MacKay asked him what had come over him.
 Antonio Agostini then confessed to killing his wife.

 In his statement, he admitted that he had accidentally shot and killed his wife when they were living in Melbourne.
 Worried that he might be accused of murder, he had driven the body over the state border to Albury and had dumped it in the culvert.
 He had poured petrol over the body and set fire to it, to destroy the evidence.

 The arrest of Agostini was a sensation, as it meant that the Pyjama Girl had been identified.
 He was charged with murder and was extradited to Melbourne, where he was tried for murder.
-He was acquitted but was found guilty of manslaughter instead, and was sentenced to six years' imprisonment but only served 3 years and 1 month of those 6 years.
+He was acquitted but was found guilty of manslaughter instead, and was sentenced to six years' imprisonment but only served 3 years and 1 month.
 He was released in 1948 and deported to Italy, where he died in 1969.